-Head of Faculty: Mr A. Dalton
+Head of Faculty: Miss E. Wheeler

 Philosophy and Theology are two strands of a human quest for knowledge and understanding of our shared existence that has engaged some of the brightest minds and most influential people in history.
 Looking at some of the most profound issues and concerns under the key words of ‘Faith and Reason,’ students will have the opportunity to become familiar with ideas and arguments that have had (and continue to have) a profound effect upon human society, not only motivating people to perform deeds of the best (or sadly the worst) kind, but also providing a path through the mysteries and complexities of life.